Skip to main content

 The Social Fabric of Scientific Trust: A Review of Naomi Oreskes' Why Trust Science?

 The Social Fabric of Scientific Trust: A Review of Naomi Oreskes' Why Trust Science ?
 Reviewed by Geoffrey W. Sutton Recently, I have reconsidered a problem that emerged early in my career as a psychologist.
 By the time I was in graduate school, I began to hear clergy and other evangelicals attacking my profession.
-Because my graduate work was at the University of Missouri, in the 1970s, the issue of psychology and Christianity was not discussed in my classes.
+My graduate work was at the University of Missouri, was during the 1970s.
+The issue of psychology and Christianity was not discussed in my classes.
 Psychology is a science.
 We learned how to conduct experiments before we learned how to apply principles to the assessment and treatment of people struggling with various problems in living.
 I soon learned from clergy and church friends of the low esteem they accorded my profession.
 Oreskes’ book offers some helpful thoughts on the general issue of trusting science and scientists.
-Her examples include psychology so, I found her ideas particularly helpful and think others interested in the cultural rejection of
+Her examples include psychology so, I found her ideas particularly helpful and think others interested in t...

 Beyond Freedom and Dignity - A Review